namigabbasov/Publications/README.md

 ## **Repository Structure**
 Each folder directory contain replication files and supplimentary materials for a single published article.
 The repository is organized as follows:
 - **Article 1**
-  - `Data/`: All datasets used in the paper.
+  - `Data`: All datasets used in the paper.
-  - `Scripts/`: Code for analysis, modeling, and figure generation.
+  - `Scripts`: Code for analysis, modeling, and figure generation.
-  - `Supplementary Materials/`: Additional files (e.g., appendices, documentation).
+  - `Supplementary Materials`: Additional files (e.g., appendices, documentation).
 - **Article 2**
   - Similar structure for other publications.